Modern Family logo

 Modern Family Law

 Modern Family Law’s team of experienced family law attorneys takes a compassionate approach to the practice of family law.
 Using innovative technology to create an effective and efficient process for our clientele, our attorneys approach each case as a collective effort to find the best long-term solutions for each family.
-Our attorneys currently practice in Colorado, California, and Texas.
+Our attorneys currently practice in Colorado, California, Texas, and Washington.
 Click the following link to view all of our family law locations.
 For more information please give us a call or fill out a short form online to sign up for a free consultation today!
 Let us make a positive difference in your life.

 by: MFL Team